-The UMass Amherst Architecture+Design Program has a vibrant and engaging studio culture that emphasizes mutual respect, professionalism, and shared responsibilities among students, faculty, administrators and practitioners.
-This 2011 Studio Culture Policy builds upon this tradition and seeks to foster an environment of mentorship, collegiality and shared governance.
-The Studio Culture Policy is defined by its place within the contexts of the University’s mission and values, as well as the Program’s mission and philosophy.
+The UMass Amherst Department of Architecture has a vibrant and engaging studio culture that emphasizes mutual respect, professionalism, and shared responsibilities among students, faculty, administrators and practitioners.
+This 2023 Studio Culture Policy builds upon this tradition and seeks to foster an environment of mentorship, collegiality and shared governance.
+The Studio Culture Policy is defined by its place within the contexts of the University’s mission and values, as well as the Department’s mission and philosophy.

-The mission of the Architecture+Design Program is to provide an accessible, intellectually rigorous design education that firmly grounds students in the art and science of the built environment The interdisciplinary, collaborative program embraces spirited, socially progressive, and environmentally responsive design.
+The mission of the Department of Architecture is to provide an accessible, intellectually rigorous design education that firmly grounds students in the art and science of the built environment The interdisciplinary, collaborative program embraces spirited, socially progressive, and environmentally responsive design.
 As New England’s first and only public architecture program, the faculty and students engage the region in integrated teaching, research, and outreach.

-The Architecture+Design Program strives to instill in our students the spirit of inquiry and professionalism.
-Its primary goals are: to develop each student’s problem solving abilities, to prepare him/her to deal responsibly with the complexities and ever changing issues of the built environment, to help each student understand and express his/her individual creativity and, to give all student skills needed for entry level positions in the profession.
+The Department strives to instill in our students the spirit of inquiry and professionalism.
+Its primary goals are: to develop each student’s problem solving abilities, to prepare him/her to deal responsibly with the complexities and ever changing issues of the built environment, to help each student understand and express their individual creativity and, to give all students skills needed for entry level positions in the profession.

-The Program supports and encourages interdisciplinary activities through which students can acquire a broad range of skills and experiences in order to become effective designers, and advocates for a quality built environment.
+The Department supports and encourages interdisciplinary activities through which students can acquire a broad range of skills and experiences in order to become effective designers, and advocates for a quality built environment.

-The Program supports its students and faculty in leading balanced lives.
+The Department supports its students and faculty in leading balanced lives.
 The nature of studio coursework is time consuming, therefore it is essential to examine the critical aspect of time management.

-The Program values all of the courses in its curriculum.
+The Department values all the courses in its curriculum.
 Students are encouraged to distribute their efforts proportionately to all academic courses.
-The Program makes efforts to avoid conflicting deadlines for Architecture+Design courses.
-Deadlines for courses not maintained by the Architecture+Design Program must be handled individually.
+The Department makes efforts to avoid conflicting deadlines for courses that it offers.
+Deadlines for courses not maintained by the Department of Architecture must be handled individually.

-The studio is a learning environment that is directly affected by its qualities as a physical place.
-Studio is a small world – be mindful of conversations.
 Each studio should maintain a well ordered and constructive working environment by keeping trash picked up, neatly storing projects, and looking out for the security of the studio.
 Recycling of paper, cardboard and chipboard is mandatory - use the appropriate containers.
 Each individual studio class is responsible for the condition of the studio.
 Students must act in the interest of the collective good and clean up.
-At the end of the Fall semester the studios must be cleaned and work stored and/or well organized.
-At the end of the Spring semester all work must be removed, the studios must be broom cleaned and prepared for the Junior/Senior and thesis exhibits.
+At the end of the Fall semester the studios must be cleaned, and work stored and/or well organized.
+At the end of the Spring semester all work must be removed, the studios must be broom cleaned.

 Do not cut directly on desktops.
 Mark your name on your desk and stool.
 Grades will be withheld for students whose studio area is appropriately cleaned and/or whose desks are damaged beyond normal use (in which case, students will be required to repair desk).

-Studio is stressful –note that all students gets five free mental health visits at UHS.
-Establish a late night buddy system-- avoid working alone!
+Establish a late-night buddy system-- avoid working alone!
 Students are advised to use the University escort service.
 Do not drive tired (Have a friend on campus?
 Crash at their dorm.
-Or, if you are in studio late at night– wait until morning so you can take the bus.)
+Or, if you are in the studio late at night– wait until morning so you can take the bus.)
 Protect your eyes: use the 20,20,20 rule.
 After 20 min on the computer look at something 20’ away for 20 seconds.

-The Program acknowledges the value of design intention and process as well as design product.
-The Program’s grading standards for studio courses Studio assignments will be graded not only on the concept and ideas in projects, but also on the quality of drawings, models, verbal / written presentation and how well project’s concept and ideas have been expressed in designs.
+The Department acknowledges the value of design intention and process as well as design product.
+Studio assignments will be graded not only on the concept and ideas in projects, but also on the quality of drawings, models, verbal / written presentation and how well project’s concept and ideas have been expressed in designs.

 Reviews and Critiques

-The desk critique, or “crit”, is a traditional unique component of design studio, a one-on-one dialogue between the student and studio instructor which acts as a form of critical feedback on both the studentʼs process and product in addressing assigned design problems.
-The studio instructor may often suggest revisions that he or she feels will better solve a particular aspect of the problem.
+The desk critique, or “crit”, is a traditional unique component of design studio, a one-on-one dialogue between the student and studio instructor which acts as a form of critical feedback on both the student process and product in addressing assigned design problems.
 As a follow-up to the desk crit, the student is generally expected to more fully explore and test these options and suggestions by revisiting his or her solution.
 This process of revisiting and revising alternative solutions, a recycling of ideas, is generally considered to be essential to the design process.

-In general, sudents and faculty alike are expected to arrive on time and remain engaged as active participants throughout the review process.
+In general, students and faculty alike are expected to arrive on time and remain engaged as active participants throughout the review process.
 Students should be prepared for the clear and coherent presentation of their work and be prepared to discuss both their work and the work of others in the studio.
 Dress professionally.
-Participate – peer input is valuable and compliments the discussion, and sketch.
+Participate – peer input is valuable and complements the discussion, and sketch.